 SECTION 7.2.
 Obligation to Repair or Replace the Project Facilities.
-Subject to the provisions of Section 7.3 hereof, the County, the Corporation and the Trustee shall cause the Net Proceeds of any insurance oplicies, performance bonds or condemnation awards, made available by reason of any occurrence described in Section 7.1 hereof, to be deposited as provided in Section 3.9 hereof prior to the Completion Date or, after the Completion Date, in a separate trust fund designated as the "Net Proceeds Fund" which the Trustee is hereby directed to establish in such event.
-Except as set forth in Section 7.3 hereof, all Net Proceeds so deposited shall be applied to the promyt repair, restoration, modification, improvement or replacement of the Project Facilities by the County upon receipt of written requisitions upon which the Trustee shall conclusively rely signed by an authorized official of the County stating with respect to each payment to be made: (i) the requisition number; (ii) the name and address of the person, firm or corporation to whom payment is due; (iii) the amount to be paid; and (iv) that each obligation mentioned therein has been properly incurred, is properly payable from the Net Proceeds held in the separate trust fund and has not been the basis of any previous withdrawal and specifying in reasonable detail the nature of the obligation, accompanied by a bill or a statement of account for such obligation.
-In carrying out any of the provisions of this Section 7.2, the County shall have all power and authority granted under Article III of this Facilities Agreement; and the Trustee shall be applied to any lawful cooperate with the County in the administration of such fund.
-The balance of any such Net Proceeds remaining after such repair, restoration, modification, improvement or replacement has been completed shall be applied to any lawful and authorized purpose of the County affor in whole or in part out of such Net Proceeds shall be included as part of the Project Facilities under this Facilities
+Subject to the Proceeds of any insurance policies, performance bonds or condemnation awards, made available by reason of any occurrence described in Section 7.1 hereof, to be deposited as provided in Section 3.9 hereof prior to the Completion Date or, after the Completion Date, in a separate trust fund designated as the "Net Proceeds Fund" which the Trustee is hereby directed to establish in such event.
+Except as set forth in Section 7.3 hereof, all Net Proceeds so deposited shall be applied to the prompt repair, restoration, modification, improvement or replacement of the Project Facilities by the County upon receipt of written requisitions upon which the Trustee shall conclusively rely signed by an authorized official of the County stating with respect to each payment to be made: (i) the requisition number; (ii) the name and address of the person, firm or corporation to whom payment is due; (iii) the amount to be paid; and (iv) that each obligation mentioned therein has been properly incurred, is properly payable from the Net Proceeds held in the separate trust fund and has not been the basis of any previous withdrawal and specifying in reasonable detail the nature of the obligation, accompanied by a bill or a statement of account for such obligation.
+In carrying out any of the provisions of this Section 7.2, the County shall reasonably cooperate with the County in the administration of such fund.
+The balance of any such Net Proceeds remaining after such repair, restoration, modification, improvement or replacement has been completed shall be applied to any lawful and authorized purpose of the County as directed in writing by the County.
+Any repair, restoration, modification, improvement or replacement has been part out of such Net Proceeds shall be included as part of the Project Facilities under this Facilities Agreement and the Trust Agreement.